Program-At-A-Glance

 6:00PM to 12:00AM

 As part of the Exchange Conference festivities, OMSSA is pleased to announce the Awards Banquet will return for 2025.
 The Awards Banquet is an opportunity to recognize our OMSSA Awards recipients and to gather for an evening to celebrate as a sector.
-There will be entertainment after dinner.
+There will be entertainment after dinner and a cash bar.

 Recognition: